May 4, 2020

 The Executive Committee agreed that all sessions should conform their churches to the various national, regional, and local requirements that are in place.
 Most of those requirements now extend to the end of April or later.
 The members of the EC noted that in prior generations, sometimes centuries ago, churches took similar steps to restrict social contact, including suspending their public gatherings, because of the presence in their communities of pestilence.
 As the EC said two weeks ago and as it has observed happening on various digital platforms since then, churches that can live stream without people in attendance may continue to do so.
 Other churches may encourage their members and attendees to view webcasts of other Free Presbyterian churches as they are able.
 In addition, the EC encourages sessions to promote continuing communication among church members through the variety of means now available.

 The EC asks churches to urge their people to pray for the Lord’s purposes to be accomplished in this period of crisis.
 There is an ongoing concern for the health of the most senior members of our various congregations, not to the exclusion of the safety of all of our people.
 It is impossible to place an end date on this situation.
 It appears that the next five weeks or so will be the most intense part of the crisis.

 As happened two weeks ago, the EC closed its meeting with a season of prayer in which the members sought for the Lord’s intervention and the Lord’s protection of all the members of our presbytery and all the people under our care.

-Thanks for taking the time to visit our site!
+Thank you for taking the time to visit our site!
 We are located in the community of Malvern at the intersection of Neilson Road and Finch Avenue East in Scarborough, Ontario.
-Toronto Free Presbyterian Church has sought to establish a faithful witness for the gospel of Jesus Christ locally and to the Greater Toronto Area for almost 40 years.
+Toronto Free Presbyterian Church has sought to establish a faithful witness for the gospel of Jesus Christ locally and to the Greater Toronto Area for over 40 years.
 You are most welcome to join in our worship services and weekly programs.